sylv/lumin/README.md

 # lumin

 > [!WARNING]
-> lumin is not stable and will break in weird ways. if you use it, understand that the cache and in worse scenarios the database itself may have to be reset.
+> lumin is very unstable, assume you will discover bugs and will have to reset your database at some point.

-lumin is a debrid proxy that handles streaming files from debrid services like TorBox using FUSE and provides a qBittorrent-compatible API to interact with them.
+lumin is a middleman for debrid services that mounts them as a local filesystem and provides a qBittorrent-compatible API to interact with them, like [rdt-client](https://github.com/rogerfar/rdt-client) but streaming files on demand instead of downloading them ahead of time.
+Sonarr and Radarr are supported using hardlinks within the fuse mount.

-## features

-- Aggressive caching
-- Creating folders and hardlinks on the mount
-- Intelligent prefetching based on bitrate
-- qBittorrent-compatible API
-- (Very early) Web UI to manage torrents
-- Some other stuff I'm probably forgetting
-- It works with sonarr at least
+currently only [TorBox](https://torbox.app/subscription?referral=f6ae20d2-ccaa-43a8-9006-e0aac8cc8d71) is supported.

 ## usage

-this section is rough while i figure things out

 ```yml
 services: